vjayne93/victorias-final-project/README.md

 My second analysis weighed the percentage of people living under the poverty line as three-times more significant than all other features.
 This second analysis indicated primarily high-poverty census tracts as the areas of highest need. <br>
 <img src="https://github.com/vjayne93/victorias-final-project/blob/main/cluster_analysis/maps/weighted_analysis_image.png" alt="Weighted Cluster Analysis Image" width="500">
 <br><br>
+My analysis indicates that the census tracts indicated in red have the highest levels of poverty and people able to obtain healthy food, combined with the lowest number of free food sites and total free food site operating hours.
+These census tracts should be prioritized by the City and hunger relief organizations for additional free food resources.<br><br>

-The process of my K-Means Cluster Analysis is described below:
+<b>The process of my K-Means Cluster Analysis is described below: </b>
 * Clean datasets downloaded from the City of Philadelphia and Share Food Program to standardize addresses and hours of operation for all sites.
 Record cleaned data in a new spreadsheet.
 Filter data to Philadelphia sites only.
 * Load cleaned data into a Jupyter Notebook data frame.
 Due to the size of the dataset, I did not use a database tool to store the data.
 * Use OpenCageGeoCode API to assign a latitude and longitude value to all food sites.
 Create new data frame with these coordinates.